DeepDish36/C-6502/README.md

 ## 🇺🇸 **English**
 ### About the Project
-**C-6502** is an educational emulator for the 6502 microprocessor, designed to assist students and enthusiasts in learning low-level programming.
+**C-6502** is an emulator for the 6502 microprocessor, designed to assist students and enthusiasts in learning low-level programming.

 ### 📥 Download
 The latest version can be downloaded [here](https://github.com/DeepDish36/C-6502/releases/latest).